thnbi/thnbi/README.md

 hey there! welcome to my github! i'm a brazilian developer, and I have been a tech enthusiast for as long as I can remember.
 I enjoy to code, learn and work with new tech.

-I am open to proposals and to collaborate on interesting projects
+I am open to proposals and to collaborate on interesting projects.

  <div align="center">
   <a href="https://github.com/thnbi">